thuxugang/opus_refine/README.md

 1. Download OPUS-TA databases.

    The three OPUS-TA databases (3, 5, 7-residues in length) we used are saved in the MongoDB, the exported collections are hosted on [Baidu Drive](https://pan.baidu.com/s/1hjHMGkVfA3kM9QPQi126-w) with password `2kw9`.
+Also, they can be downloaded directly from [Here](http://ma-lab.rice.edu/dist/opus_ta_db.zip).

 2. Import OPUS-TA into your MongoDB.
    ```